-Ribs are so easy to make for a crowd since you can pre-cook them low and slow in your oven and then finish them off on the grill when it’s time for dinner.
+Ribs are SO easy to make for a crowd because you can pre-cook them low and slow in your oven and then finish them off on the grill when it’s time for dinner.
+You can even cook the ribs in the oven a day or two before your party!

 - (4) 3 lb. pork baby back ribs